supertwist/asterisky/README.md

 2. **conceptual affinities** - subject matter, intentions, associations, influences
 3. **historical affinities** - date of creation, provenance, contemporary events

-There may be a better set of dimensions for this problem, but this is a simple, small number for illustration.
+> **James' comment:** There may be a better set of dimensions for this problem, but this is a simple, small number for illustration.

 We propose using generative AI to build a graph underlying a recommendation system.